 á no fluorescent light fixtures

 The south sides of the houses have very large roof overhangs, which shade he summer sun, and allow cooler air in through the windows.
 The heavy concrete-slab floor provides thermal mass, which helps even out the hot days and cooler nights.
-These features make air conditioning less necessary in this high-altitude desert climate, especially if the west-facing windows are covered in the afternoon.
+These features make air conditioning less necessary in this high-altitude desert climate where the nights are always cool, especially if the west-facing windows are covered in the afternoon.

 The state agency found a local non-profit organization to manage the finished project.
 This organization had substantial experience managing housing for substance abusers, though had no prior experience with MCS clientele.

 Experiences after five years

 The houses were completed early 2008, with several people signed up on a waiting list.
 However, renting out the houses was very slow the first two years.
 The houses needed to be extensively aired out before they were tolerable and the property manager did not have the resources to open and close the windows.
 The first renter of each house had to live there while offgassing it, which few were able to do.

 The first house was rented out in the spring of 2008.
 The renter kept the windows open and large fans running throughout the summer, so by fall the house was much improved.
 With a conventionally built house, the offgassing period would have been several years.